MANY FAMOUS PEOPLE have experience of DYSLEXIa

 Actress, Kara Tointon, featured in an informative documentary about her dyslexia.
 It's called 'Don't call me stupid' and is in 4 parts.
 You can find it on youtube.

-A good starting point to understand more about dyslexia is to read this working definition by Sir Jim Rose
+A good starting point to understand more about dyslexia is to read the most recent definition

 Listen to Pam's interview about dyslexia on 'Corsham Talking' on Kik radio